Skip to content

 fromsender.demoValid v0 peer ID.

-tonullBroadcast to the channel.
+tonullBroadcast to the thread without targeting one peer.

 body.textNon-empty stringRequired by say.